-A former professional player and a teaching pro at some of the finest facilities in the nation, Kevin Rhoads is in his 14th season as Harvard's women's golf head coach and sixth season as the Crimson men's head coach in 2017-18.
+A former professional player and a teaching pro at some of the finest facilities in the nation, Kevin Rhoads is in his 16th season as Harvard's women's golf head coach and eighth season as the Crimson men's head coach in 2019-20.

 Rhoads was named the New England PGA Teacher of the Year in 2008 and 2013.
 In October of 2010, Rhoads was recognized by Golf Digest as one of the nation's Top 20 teachers under 40 years old.
 Under his guidance, the Crimson women have become arguably the top program in the Northeast region and the Crimson men have won back-to-back Ivy League titles.